toshsharma/brackets-bookmarks/README.md

 ## Installation

 1. [Download](https://github.com/toshsharma/brackets-bookmarks/zipball/master) and unzip it; or clone this repo on GitHub
-2. Copy the copied/cloned folder into the Brackets `extensions/user` folder
+2. Copy the copied/cloned folder into the Brackets `extensions/user` folder.
+The extensions folder can be found via `Help` > `Show Extensions Folder`
 3. Restart Brackets

 ## Usage